Ghriba synagogue bombing

 The Ghriba synagogue bombing was carried out by Niser bin Muhammad Nasr Nawar on the El Ghriba synagogue in Tunisia in 2002.

-History
+Background

 The El Ghriba synagogue in Djerba is the oldest synagogue in Africa.

+Preparations for the bombing

+Nawar remained in Canada until February 2002, when he and several others traveled to Tunisia to prepare for the attack.
+He told his family that the others were from the travel agency.
+Nawar worked at a legitimate travel agency under the alias Seif el-Islam Ettounsi while in Tunisia, where he constructed the "crude" bomb for the attack himself.
+During this time, he often stayed with his uncle Belgasem Nawar, who purchased the truck that was eventually used in the bombing.
+Just before the attack, he mailed a letter to Al-Quds Al-Arabi in which he took responsibility for the attack in the name of al-Qaeda.

 Bombing

 On 11 April 2002, a natural gas truck fitted with explosives drove past security barriers at the ancient El Ghriba Synagogue on the Tunisian island of Djerba.
-The truck detonated at the front of the synagogue, killing 14 German tourists, three Tunisians, and two French nationals.
+Nawar and a colleague drove the truck loaded with natural gas canisters behind a German tourist bus near the synagogue.
+Nawar then used a cell phone belonging to his brother, to phone Christian Ganczarski, whom he asked to pray for him.
+He also had a phone call with Khalid Sheikh Mohammed.
+After his colleague fled the scene on foot, Nawar detonated the explosives.
+The truck detonated at the front of the synagogue, killing 14 German tourists, five Tunisians, and two French nationals.
 More than 30 others were wounded.